piyushsachdeva/AzureDevOps-Zero-to-Hero/README.md

 - Promote the package to trigger the release pipeline
 - Upstream packages in Azure Artifacts

+### Day 8: Infrastructure as Code (IaC) with Terraform and Azure DevOps🚀

+**Status**: Recording in progress 💪

+#### Note: For this demo, we will be provisioning an Azure Virtual Machine

+- Introduction to IaC and Tools
+- Various Terraform commands and workflow
+- Creating Terraform configuration files
+- Setting up terraform backend with Azure storage
+- Executing Terraform commands using CLI
+- Automating Infrastructure Provisioning using Terraform and Azure DevOps

-### Day 8: Azure DevOps wiki and creating Architectural diagrams
+### Day 9: Azure DevOps wiki and creating Architectural diagrams
 - Overview of wiki
 - Introduction to MarkDown
 - How we can use Azure DevOps wiki to collaborate on a project